Dracula-DAO/cardano-devnet/README.md

 script as part of alice's utxos, which allows you to chain transactions rapidly even if they have not yet been included in a block!

-## Explorer
+### Check out the examples

+The examples directory contains a few different examples of smart contracts that you can take a look at and use as a basis for other projects.
+If you build something useful for learning please consider contributing with a pull request!

+### Check out the web explorer

-Assuming you started both the indexer with the "-i" option, and the explorer with the "-e" option when running start-cardano-devnet, or alternatively you are running them separately using the ```indexer``` and ```explorer``` scripts in separate sessions, you should be able to connect to ```http://localhost:3000``` with a browser to explore the chain live as it runs.
+Assuming you started both the indexer with the "-i" option, and the explorer with the "-e" option when running start-cardano-devnet, or alternatively you are running them separately using the ```indexer``` and ```explorer``` scripts in separate sessions, you should be able to connect to ```http://localhost:5173``` with a browser to explore the chain live as it runs.